MuhamadJalalDev/MIM-attack-ESP32/README.md

 ## 🚀 Features

-- ✅ Creates a realistic fake Wi-Fi network
+- ✅ Creates a replica Wi-Fi network
 - ✅ Custom captive portal asking for Wi-Fi password
 - ✅ Captures and logs passwords to ESP32 SPIFFS
 - ✅ View logs from any browser (no serial monitor needed)